AnEmortalKid/avocapture/docs/extensions/development.md

 - This application uses [electron-store](https://github.com/sindresorhus/electron-store) with some customization.
 - Your extension's settings will be stored under `%APPDATA%/avocapture/settings/your-extension-name.json`.

+## Packaging

+When packaging your extension, package the necessary components into a `zip` with the minimal set of things needed, particularly:

+* Your package.json
+* Your exported `js` files
+* The `node_modules` directory required by your extension
+  * You can use `npm install --omit=dev` to slim those down if needed

 ## Developer Tips

 - The `builtins` directory has some sample extensions that can be referenced.